Please consider a generous gift of any amount!

 Our events bring together hundreds of the area’s top civic groups, thought leaders, elected officials, representatives from the world’s most influential corporations and universities, restaurateurs, and of course the wonderful residents of Maryland.
 You will gain exposure and be able to stretch your promotions budget by getting in front of like minded individuals, those aligned with the same philosophies as your company.
 In addition, a portion of the sponsorship is considered a charitable donation and could be eligible for a tax deduction.

-For sponsorship opportunities, levels and benefits, please see our Empty Bowls event website:
+For sponsorship opportunities, levels and benefits, please see our event websites:

 St. Vincent de Paul of Baltimore is a registered 501(c)(3) tax exempt non-profit organization.
 A copy of our current financial statement is available below, or by writing to 2305 N. Charles St, Suite 300, Baltimore, MD 21218 or by calling (410) 662-0500.
 Documents and information submitted under the Maryland Solicitations Act are also available, for the cost of postage and copies, from the Maryland Secretary of State, State House, Annapolis, MD 21401, (410) 974-5534.